-Splinter of bone found here might change they way how we look at our distant past: it is possible that ancient people who lived here had a company of another species of… humans.
-This another species of humans has been named after this cave - Denisova hominins.
+Splinter of bone found here is changing the way how we look at our distant past: it is possible that ancient people who lived here had a company of another species of… humans.
+This another species of humans has been named after this cave – Denisova hominins.

 Cave of eremite Denis with rain hidden inside